freenas/freenas-docs/userguide/system.rst

 Cloud Credentials
 -----------------

-%brand% can use cloud services for features like :ref:`Cloud Sync Tasks`.
+%brand% can use cloud services for features like :ref:`Cloud Sync`.
 The credentials to provide secure connections with cloud services are entered here.
 Amazon S3, Azure Blob Storage, Backblaze B2, and Google Cloud Storage are supported.